ringcentral/ringcentral-add-in-framework-js/README.md

 npx ringcentral-add-in-framework template
 ```

-We also have simple demos that are based on the template, they can be installed with:
+We also have simple demos that are based on the template and they'll be up and running with a few steps to configure.
+Demos can be installed with:

 ```bash
 npx ringcentral-add-in-framework demo
 ```

-For further Information, please refer to the `README.md` that's inside your generated template.
+For further Information, please refer to the `README.md` that's inside your generated template or demo.

 # TODOs
-- Separation of unsubscribe and logout
 - More demos